-5 Arnup, Katherine, "Death, Dying and Canadian Families."
+Arnup, Katherine, "Death, Dying and Canadian Families."
 (Vanier Institute of the Family, 2013), p 7.
+5

 Note that the regional variation was significant, ranging from 88% in Quebec to 57.7% in the North West Territories.
 Drawn from Arnup, Katherine, "Death, Dying and Canadian Families."
 P 8.

-7 Ibid.
+Ibid.

-^{8 &}quot;Not to Be Forgotten: Care of Vulnerable Canadian" Parliamentary Committee on Palliative and Compassionate Care (Ottawa: 2011). p.
-30.
+&quot;Not to Be Forgotten: Care of Vulnerable Canadian" Parliamentary Committee on Palliative and Compassionate Care (Ottawa: 2011). p.
+30. 8 profession.
+Thus, experiences which were once seen as a normal part of life, such as pregnancy, childbirth, aging, dying and bereavement, have been deemed matters for medical concern and control."

-9 See Poitras, Geoffrey.
+See Poitras, Geoffrey.
 "Medical Ethics and Economic Medicalization."
 Contemporary Issues in Bioethics.
 (2012) P. 54.